pulp-bio/biogui/README.md

 ## Authors

-This work was realized mainly at the [Energy-Efficient Embedded Systems Laboratory (EEES Lab)](https://dei.unibo.it/it/ricerca/laboratori-di-ricerca/eees) of University of Bologna (Italy), and at the [Digital Circuits and Systems (IIS)](https://iis.ee.ethz.ch/research/research-groups/Digital%20Circuits%20and%20Systems.html) of ETH Zurich by:
+This work was realized mainly at the [MICREL lab](https://dei.unibo.it/it/ricerca/laboratori-di-ricerca/micrel) of University of Bologna (Italy), and at the [Digital Circuits and Systems (IIS)](https://iis.ee.ethz.ch/research/research-groups/Digital%20Circuits%20and%20Systems.html) of ETH Zurich by:

 - [Mattia Orlandi](https://www.unibo.it/sitoweb/mattia.orlandi/en) (University of Bologna)
 - [Pierangelo Maria Rapa](https://www.unibo.it/sitoweb/pierangelomaria.rapa/en) (University of Bologna)
 - Enzo Baraldi (ETH Zurich)
+- Giusy Spacone (ETH Zurich)
+- Sebastian Frey (ETH Zurich)
+- Giovanni Pollo (Polytechnic University of Turin)

 ## Citation